88s and Heartaches: a solo piano retrospective Streaming Now

 These six songs are very varied and each works beautifully in very different areas.
 Electric, but restrained.
 Man Has Shit For Brains is incredibly Randy Newman, yet Drunk Punk In The Afternoon is top notch 80s Indie, almost IRS.

-Most We Lie gets more West Coast, a little Petty-esque at times with a cracking riff to accompany it.
-Yet, Every Cliche You’ve Ever Hears is more Americana.
-Life Is Losers is much more Pop, but Don’t Fall Asleep On Me Just Yet is a Jazz shuffle.
+Mostly We Lie gets more West Coast, a little Petty-esque at times with a cracking riff to accompany it.
+Yet, Every Cliche You’ve Ever Heard is more Americana.
+Life Is for Losers is much more Pop, but Don’t Fall Asleep On Me Just Yet is a jazz shuffle.
 Restaino offers up great variety and depth and an investigation into his back catalogue is highly recommended.

 Powerpopaholic